Key Takeaways

 - War-related trauma

-Getting diagnosed with high-functional borderline personality disorder can be a challenging process due to the overlap with symptoms of other challenges and the person’s tendency to mask their signs.
+Getting diagnosed with high-functioning borderline personality disorder can be a challenging process due to the overlap with symptoms of other challenges and the person’s tendency to mask their signs.

 Instead of carrying out a specific test, licensed professionals typically use a combination of assessments and interviews to diagnose borderline personality disorder.
 According to the DSM-5, these are the main criteria for an official diagnosis: